yaagl/yet-another-anime-game-launcher/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug report (for contributor/developer)
-about: Create a report to help us improve
+about: Create a report to help us improve.
+If you just want to ask for support, !!!please go to our Discord server instead!!
 title: ''
 labels: ''
 assignees: ''